Piccolo vs. Fife (What’s The Difference?)

 It is possible to have piccolos in the same register as true fifes.
 Piccolo is an abbreviation for flauto piccolo which means a small flute.

-See also Irish Flute vs. Tin Whistle (What's The Difference?)
+See also Flute vs. Recorder (What's the Difference?)

 Still, Piccolo should only be used to describe only an octave flute with whichever a conoid body and a cylinder head or cylinder body and a Boehm’s head no matter the fingering/ key system.
 Note that a small flute isn’t always a piccolo.